-The COVID-19 pandemic has provided a challenging backdrop for the Company, our employees and our customers over the year.
-As ENWL is deemed a critical service provider by the UK Government, we have continued to deliver our essential services to customers throughout the year, with additional support provided to the most vulnerable.
+The COVID-19 pandemic has provided a challenging backdrop for the Group, our colleagues and our customers.
+As ENWL is deemed a critical service provider by the UK Government, we have continued to deliver essential services to all customers throughout the pandemic, with additional support provided to those identified as vulnerable.